Trentino Booking Booking

 THE UPPER PART - FROM COGOLO TO OSSANA

-From Ossana to Mezzana: the route alternates level and slight downhill stretches, passing the pretty villages of Ossana and Pellizzano.
-Pedalling below Castel San Michele will definitely be an exciting experience.
+From Ossana to Mezzana: the path alternates between flat stretches and gentle descents, passing near the suggestive villages of Ossana and Pellizzano.
+It will certainly be exciting to "bike" under San Michele Castle.

-From Mezzana to Daolasa: still downhill and you can stop off in Daolasa to see the Mountain Bike World Cup race venue or take a ride on the cable car up to 2000m asl, offering one of the best views of the Brenta Dolomites.
+From Mezzana to Daolasa: the descent continues, take a break at Daolasa to see the Mountain Bike World Championship race fields or to reach 2000m with the cable car and enjoy one of the best views of the Brenta Dolomites.

-From Daolasa to Malè: probably the easiest part of the entire cycle path.
-Through green meadows it will be fun to drop down alongside the River Noce, observing young and old having fun as they enjoy rafting down the famous waters of this Solandro river.
+From Daolasa to Malé: probably the easiest stretch of the entire cycle path.
+Along the green meadows, it will be fun to descend alongside the Noce River, watching both adults and children enjoy the thrill of a rafting descent on the renowned waters of the Solandro stream.

-From Malé, the main town in Val di Sole, downhill to Mostizzolo, with a few gentle climbs and descents through the apple orchards in the valley bottom.
-At the end of the cycle path, you can ride back the same way or use the Train + Bike service for your return.
+From Malé, the capital of Val di Sole, you descend to Mostizzolo, overcoming some ups and downs among the orchards of the lower valley.
+At the end of the cycle path, you can cycle back along the same route or use the Train + Bike service.

 Route info